-Regulation 33 Preventing and responding to Incidents
+Preventing and responding to Incidents

 - 1. The Contractor shall not proceed [or continue] with Exploitation if it is reasonably foreseeable [or likely] that proceeding or continuing would cause or contribute to an Incident, or prevent the effective management of such Incident. - 2.
-The Contractor shall, upon becoming aware of an Incident: - (a) Notify its Ssponsoring State or States and the Secretary-General immediately, but no later than 24 hours from the Incident occurring Imoment the Contractor becomes aware of the Incident; - (a) alt 1.
-Notify its Sponsoring State or States and the Secretary-General immediately 24 hours after the time at which it has reasonable grounds to believe that the Contractor should have become aware of the occurrence of the Incident; - (a) alt 2.
-Notify its Sponsoring State or States, relevant adjacent Coastal States and the Secretary-General immediately, as soon as reasonably practicable but no later than 24 hours from the incidence occurred;
+The Contractor shall, upon becoming aware of an Incident: - [(a) Notify its Seponsoring State or States and the Secretary-General immediately, but no later than 24 hours from the [Incident occurring] [moment the Contractor becomes aware of the Incident]; - (a) alt 1.
+[Notify its Sponsoring State or States and the Secretary-General immediately 24 hours after the time at which it has reasonable grounds to believe that the Contractor should have become aware of the occurrence of the Incident]; - (a) alt 2.
+Notify its Sponsoring State or States, [relevant adjacent Coastal] States [adjacent to the contract area likely to be affected] and the Secretary-General immediately, as soon as reasonably practicable but no later than 24 hours from the [time the] [i][I]ncident[ee] occurred; - (b) Immediately implement, where applicable, the Emergency Response and Contingency Plan approved by the Authority for responding to the Incident; - (c) Undertake promptly, and within such time frame as stipulated, any instructions received from the Secretary-General in consultation with the Seponsoring State or

-- (b) Immediately implement, where applicable, the Emergency Response and Contingency Plan approved by the Authority for responding to the Incident; - (c) Undertake promptly, and within such time frame as stipulated, any instructions received from the Secretary-General in consultation with the Seponsoring State or States, flag State, coastal State or relevant international organizations, as the case may be: - (d) Take any other measures necessary in the circumstances to limit the adverse effects of the Incident; and - (e) Record the Incident in the Incidents Register, which is a register to be maintained by the Contractor on board a mining vessel or Installation to record any Incidents or notifiable events under regulation 34. - 3.
+States, flag State, coastal State or relevant international organizations, as the case may be:

+- (d) Take any other measures necessary in the circumstances to limit the adverse effects of the Incident; and - (e) Record the Incident in the Incidents Register, which is a register to be maintained by the Contractor on board a mining vessel or Installation to record any Incidents or notifiable events under regulation 34. - 3.
 The Secretary-General shall [promptly] report any Contractor that fails to comply with this regulation to its Seponsoring State or States, [[relevant adjacent] coastal States] and the flag State of any vessel involved in the Incident for consideration of the institution of legal proceedings under national law. - 3 alt.
-The Secretary-General shall report any Contractor that fails to comply with this regulation to its Sponsoring States or States, [relevant adjacent] Coastal States and the flag State of any vessel involved in the incident for consideration of the institution of legal proceedings under national law. - 4.
+The Secretary-General shall report any Contractor that fails to comply with this regulation to its Sponsoring States or States, [relevant adjacent] [Coastal] States [adjacent to the contract area] and the flag State of any vessel involved in the incident for consideration of the institution of legal proceedings under national law. - 4.
 The Secretary-General shall report such Incidents and measures taken to the Commission and the Council at their next available meeting.